Code Review Agents: Meet the Sissies 💅

 Why This Works

-Claude Codeâs review system succeeds because it is:
+The Sissy Squad succeeds because it is:

-- actionable (every comment suggests a fix)
+- Actionable — every comment suggests a concrete fix

 Closing Thought

-Itâs about teaching the codebase how to stay healthy.
+Good code review isn’t about catching mistakes.
+It’s about teaching the codebase how to stay healthy.

 And that, quietly, is how teams level up.